-Alloys that mostly composed aluminum are widely used in structural engineering especially in the aircraft industry.
-But the cyclic vibration may generate microcracks and then failure.
-Mechanical vibration is one of most popular issues that exist in any working machine.
-Also, the vibration energy may transfer to the other portion of the structure as any mechanical waves causing noises, loose parts, heat, and wear.
+Alloys that mostly composed of aluminium are widely used in structural engineering especially in the aircraft industry.
+However, cyclic vibration may generate microcracks which lead to failure.
+Mechanical vibration is one of the most popular issues in any working machine.
+Besides, the vibration energy may transfer to the other portion of the structure as any mechanical waves causing noises, loose parts, heat, and wear.
 Structure damping and vibration isolation are the main two solutions to solve this problem.
 Metals behave like viscoelastic materials that made them a candidate to serve as dampers.
-So that, it had been investigate the transverse vibration and mechanical properties of aluminum, Al7020 alloy (Al-Zn-Mg alloy) and Aluminum-Multi-walled carbon nanotubes Al-MWCNTs nanocomposites.
-They were prepared using open mold casting approach with flex.
-Experimental comparative study of dynamic behavior and mechanical characteristics for the prepared samples were investigated.
+Therefore, this paper investigates the transverse vibration and mechanical properties of aluminium, Al7020 alloy (Al-Zn-Mg alloy) and aluminum-multi-walled carbon nanotubes (Al-MWCNTs) nanocomposites.
+The samples were prepared using an open mould casting approach with flex.
+Experimental comparative study of dynamic behaviour and mechanical characteristics for the prepared samples were investigated.
 Transverse vibration test at different frequencies (motor rotating speed 0-3000 rpm) with and without loading, tensile test, flexural bending, and Vickers hardness tests were determined.
-Surface morphology and chemical analysis of as a cast prepared samples were characterized utilizing scanning electron microscope SEM with energy dispersive spectroscopy EDS, and optical microscope.
-The obtained results revealed different dynamic behavior and mechanical properties of prepared samples due to the different microstructure effect generating from the materials addition (alloying element and reinforcing materials).
+Surface morphology and chemical analysis of as a cast prepared samples were characterized utilizing scanning electron microscope (SEM) with energy dispersive spectroscopy (EDS) and optical microscope.
+The obtained results revealed different dynamic behaviour and mechanical properties of prepared samples due to the different microstructure effect generating from the addition of materials (alloying element and reinforcing materials).
 Al7020 alloy showed the highest ultimate tensile strength, axial stiffness, flexural strength, bending modulus, fracture toughness, and hardness compared with the other samples.
-Al-MWCNTs nanocomposites revealed minimum ultimate tensile strength, axial stiffness, and elongation% at break, bending modulus, fracture toughness and maximum deflection.
-Also dynamic behavior of all samples is dissimilar under transverse vibration test when applied load and frequency were changed.
+Al-MWCNTs nanocomposites revealed minimum ultimate tensile strength, axial stiffness, and elongation % at the break, bending modulus, fracture toughness and maximum deflection.
+Moreover, the dynamic behaviour of all samples is dissimilar under transverse vibration test when applied load and frequency were changed.
 The Al-MWCNTs nanocomposites exhibited the most stable structure under transverse vibration test at maximum applied load and higher frequencies.

-Keywords: Transverse vibration, Al 7020 alloy, Aluminum, MWCNTs, Nanocomposites.
+Keywords: Transverse Vibration, Al 7020 alloy, Aluminum, MWCNTs, Nanocomposites.